robinlietar/sofa-server/README.md

 - Develop and use a recommendation algorythm.
 I personnaly relied on this paper to write my algorythm: http://editions-rnti.fr/render_pdf.php?p=1000501&p10

 ## Installation
-You will need to install blist, sqlalchemy In the terminal pip install blist pip install sqlalchemy pip install twisted (use condo install twisted if you get an error)
+You will need to install blist, sqlalchemy In the terminal.
+- pip install blist
+- pip install sqlalchemy
+- pip install twisted (use condo install twisted if you get an error)